cesarParra/lwc-signals/README.md

 ---

-Inspired by the Signals technology used by SolidJs, Preact, Svelte 5 Runes and the Vue 3 Composition API, LWC Store is a reactive store for Lightning Web Components that allows you to create reactive data stores that can be used to share state between components.
+Inspired by the Signals technology behind SolidJs, Preact, Svelte 5 Runes and the Vue 3 Composition API, LWC Store is a reactive store for Lightning Web Components that allows you to create reactive data stores that can be used to share state between components.